cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 });
 ```

-Next wee need the actual level  class - we'll calls this `Q.TowerManMap` and it'll be a basic tile layer with a customer `setup()` function.
+Next we need the actual level class - we'll call this `Q.TowerManMap` and it'll be a basic tile layer with a customer `setup()` function.

-This setup function will create a copy of the tile data passed in and then modify it to add in towers and dots where appropriate.
+This setup function will create a copy of the tile data passed in and then modify it to add in towers and dots where appropriate, changing those tiles to be empty.

 We need to make sure that we use a copy of the tile data otherwise the next time the level is loaded, the data for the tiles (an array of arrays) will be changed.